Posted on Wednesday, June 5th, 2024 at 9:00 am

 By looking at studies from around the country, the organization found that detention can lead to physical, emotional, and psychological harm.
 Juveniles who go through detention tend to suffer from more illnesses and injuries.
 And they were more likely to develop depression and post-traumatic stress disorder (PTSD).

-Additionally, the report found that juvenile detention didn’t reduce the likelihood of recidivism.
-It also found that decreased detention didn’t lead to more juvenile delinquent behavior.
+Additionally, the report found that juvenile detention didn’t reduce the likelihood of recidivism and that decreased detention didn’t lead to more juvenile delinquent behavior.

 These are the reasons why having an experienced defense attorney is vital.
 The right attorney can make a case before the judge that the courts should not hold your child in a detention facility.
 They can illustrate how being at home with family is best for your child.